Navegg/navegg-frontend-challenge/README.md

 Please submit your solution as a pull request to this repository or email a zip directly to challenge@navegg.com, and include in it:

+-   your project source code

--   a link to your working example (or instructions to run locally)
+-   a link to your work done (we recommend [GitHub Page](https://pages.github.com/)) or instructions to run locally

 -   how long it took for you to get it done